JuliaHEP/ROOT.jl/README.md

 # ROOT.jl: ROOT bindings for julia

+NB: this library is currently being revised to take advantage of Cxx.jl and julia 0.5, don't expect it to be working

 -----

 Here is guidebook for people familiar with ROOT starting from scratch with julia, demonstrating some of the capabilities: